SlimFaas Jobs

 Explanation of Each Configuration Field

-In SLIMFAAS_JOBS_CONFIGURATIONenvironment variable, you define jobs under the "Configurations" key and their schedules under the "Schedules" key.
+In SlimFaas__JobsConfigurationenvironment variable, you define jobs under the "Configurations" key and their schedules under the "Schedules" key.
 Here’s a breakdown of the configuration structure:

 {